Definitions

 2.1.8 age verification

-determination of an individual’s age involving a full identity verification process(Source: PAS 1296, see below)
+determination of an individual’s age involving a full identity verification process(Source: ISO 27566, see below)

 This definition, however, has been overtaken by technology, with methods of age verification now available that do not require full identity verification processes to be repeated.